alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "Failure to imagine failure" - [Josh Wolfe](https://twitter.com/wolfejosh/status/1239006370382393345?lang=en-GB) on company failure being ok as long as the cause of failure was anticipated.

 - "Bat-signal" - [Marc Andreessen](https://conversationswithtyler.com/episodes/marc-andreessen/) on Peter Thiel optimizing for the type of founders, colleagues, peers he wants to work with.

+- "There are big markets, large markets and infinite markets" - [Josh Kushner](https://open.spotify.com/episode/0SEcbog1iWyMIPtbQxQuYF?si=_06bEVGYTWG6n6R7Df6Eug) on pursuing the grandest investment opportunities.

 - "Sell what LPs know how to buy" - [Paul Martino](https://ventureunlocked.substack.com/p/paulmartino) on fundraising narratives for emerging managers.